Strike action: General strikes

-Strikes may be specific to a particular workplace, employer, or unit within a workplace, or they may encompass an entire industry, or every worker within a city or country.
+Strikes may be specific to a particular workplace, unit within a workplace, or employer; or, they may encompass an entire industry, or every worker within a given area.
 Strikes that involve all workers, or a number of large and important groups of workers, in a particular community or region are known as general strikes.
-Under some circumstances, strikes may take place in order to put pressure on the State or other authorities or may be a response to unsafe conditions in the workplace.
+Under some circumstances, strikes may take place in order to put pressure on the State or other authorities, or may be a response to unsafe conditions in the workplace.